 De pijpenstort van Jan Blij, een verkeken kans

-On a unique waste dump found in a cellar in Gorinchem, Holland, where a pipe maker dumped his waste over a period of about twenty years.
+On a unique find from a cellar in Gorinchem, Holland, where a pipe maker dumped his waste over a period of about twenty years.
 The maker was identified and his assortment reconstructed.
-The article describes the find that is characteristic for the Gorinchem pipe industry.
+The article describes the find characteristic for the Gorinchem pipe industry.

 In May of the year 1985, a special discovery was made on the Kortendijk between the Kapelsteeg and the Broerensteeg in the town of Gorinchem also written as Gorcum (Zuid-Holland, the Netherlands).
 Underneath a demolished building a cellar was found that was completely filled with waste material from a pipe factory.
 A unique opportunity to learn more about a Gorcum pipe factory.
 Unfortunately, as if by magic, the site became a place for treasure hunters and the many thousands of pipes that were dug up here spread quickly among the enthusiastic amateurs.
 In this article I will give an overview of the find and record the information that this find spot yielded.

 The material was found in a rectangular vaulted cellar with a width of four and a length of more than six meters.
 It is a relatively low basement that had been filled up to just above the groundwater level.
 Two phases could clearly be distinguished in the bulk material.
 The upper layer consisted mainly of sand mixed with rubble between which there were a few clay pipes.
 This material dates from the second half of the eighteenth century, but certainly was not older than 1740.
 The bottom layer was significantly more interesting.
 This was a thick package, in places almost half a meter, of very compact shards of saggers mixed with many thousands of clay pipes.
 The material must have been deposited here over a relatively short period of time and is undisputable waste from a pipe-makers’ workshop.